jrkerns/pylinac/docs/source/installation.rst

 See the numpy/scipy installation `instructions <http://docs.scipy.org/doc/numpy/user/install.html>`_ if you don't yet have them.

 Optional dependencies:
- * watchdog >= 0.8 -- This package is needed if using the "watcher" script
+ * watchdog >= 0.8 -- This package is needed if using the "watcher" script.
+See :ref:`dir_watching`.
+ * requests >= 2.6 -- Needed if instantiating from a URL.

 I'm new to Python
 -----------------